vermeer-corp/.github/README.md

 ---

 ### Vermeer Industrial Systems Actions

 <img src="./workflow-templates/vermeer.svg" title="Vermeer" alt="Vermeer" width="64"/>

 #### Build Simulink Controller Models

 Build one or more Simulink controller models defined in a repository.

 #### Build Simulink Library

 Create a distributable version of a Simulink library that can be imported as a submodule for Simulink projects.

 #### Deploy to TechDocs

 Set up and deploy a VME repository's MkDocs documentation to TLDR's TechDocs component.

 #### Export Simulink Project

 Export a Simulink project to a format for distribution to other Simulink projects.

+#### Prettier Code Format

+Run the opinionated code formatter Prettier on repository files, adding a default config if necessary.

+#### Reload Model Parameters

+Reload parameters in one or more Simulink models defined in a repository.

 #### Run Simulink Project Tests

 Run `Vermeer_Test_Tools` unit tests defined in a Simulink project.

 ---